Academics » Curriculum

 Semester | Grades 10, 11, 12; Credit: 1/2

-Advanced Programming is a course in which students learn to better understand structured programming and problem solving using Python.
+Prerequisite: Intro to Programming | A course in which students learn to better understand structured programming and problem solving using Python.
 Students learn the essential features of programming, programming techniques, and solve interesting problems.
 This course is designed for students who are considering pursuing a career in computer science, programming, or engineering.
-Prereq: Intro to Programming

 Computer Applications